 Optimized For Mac Speech And VOIP

-Apple Compatible Wireless HeadsetsDue to the many limitations of Bluetooth which made it less than ideal for voice recognition tasks, RF Radio-Frequency based wireless headsets are the preferred choice.
+Apple Compatible Wireless HeadsetsSome of the limitations of Bluetooth initially made wireless Bluetooth headsets less than ideal for voice recognition tasks.
+Instead, RF Radio-Frequency based wireless headsets are often the preferred choice.
 Free from the tangle of wires and supporting far greater operating range than Bluetooth, it's better suited for voice recognition needs.
 The higher bandwidth of an RF signal also meant NO compression of the audio signal is needed - ideal for accurate dictation sessions.
 They ship with a dedicated USB RF receiver dongle to communicate with the headset.

 Creative Labs Premium Audio Quality

 However, the arrival of Bluetooth 4.0 introduced smarter, extended frequency HD audio codecs that didn't throw away critical bits of data essential speech recognition needs.
-These high-definition HD Bluetooth audio codecs can now allow a much cleaner and higher resolution digital waveform to capture the subtleties of spoken word accurately.
-Indeed Dragon has recently and optionally begun offering software / hardware bundles of Dragon Dictate for Mac that include a HD Bluetooth headset - an indication of their willingness to support using a HD Bluetooth headset for speech recognition for the first time.
+These high-definition or wideband HD Bluetooth audio codecs can now allow a much cleaner and higher resolution digital waveform to capture the subtleties of spoken word accurately.
+Indeed Dragon had begun offering special software / hardware bundles of Dragon Dictate for Mac that include a HD Bluetooth headset - an indication of their willingness to support using a HD Bluetooth headset for speech recognition for the first time.

-In recent years and largely spurred by the advancing iPhone, Apple started leaning towards a FOUR-POLE unifying 1/8" 3.5mm TRRS plug so that iPhone earbuds could have inline microphone support for IOS devices.
-They've since adopted this 4-pole jack on all more recent MacBooks and Mac desktops.
-For those who don't want a bulky over-the-head unit, 4-Pole analog mic headsets allow for minimal, earbud style.
+In recent years and largely spurred by the advancing iPhone & iPad, Apple started leaning towards a FOUR-POLE unifying 1/8" 3.5mm TRRS plug so that iPhone earbuds could have inline microphone support for IOS devices.
+They've since adopted this CTIA standard TRRS 4-pole jack on all more recent MacBooks and Mac desktops.
+For those who don't want a bulky over-the-head unit, 4-Pole analog mic headsets allow the option of a minimal, earbud style.